Agōn Gone Haywire in Lucian's Symposium. Quiz 2

 529. "Alcidamas flew into a rage (and it had long been obvious that he envied the jester's success and the way he was holding the symposium’s attention), threw off his cloak, and challenged him to a no-holds-barred wrestling match" — "he envied," the Greek is a verb form of the noun phthonos, "envy." "wrestling match" — literally, a pankration match, Greek mixed martial arts.
 The point isn't just the violence; it's the competitiveness between a jester and a philosopher, and how that reflects on the philosopher.

 529. "Finally, since he was in serious danger, Dionicus devised the following plan.
 He challenged him to a contest, with a stated number of blows as the penalty."
-"Contest" = agōn.
-The physician uses athletics to deal with his patient's psychotic episode.
+"Contest" = agōn; this will be a contest of pipe-playing .

 531-537.
 Hetoemocles, a stoic, shouldn't care about not being invited.
 His message says otherwise.
 He also hints at an affair that the host's son Zeno is having with his teacher, Diphilus.
 Hetoemocles is also angry that Diphilus has poached students from him.